Sid Mallya: Career

 After graduating from university, Mallya spent a year working for drinks giant Diageo, as an assistant brand manager on Guinness.

 At the beginning of 2010, he became director of the Royal Challengers Bangalore (RCB) IPL cricket team, which is owned by UB Group (his father's company).
 While he was at the RCB, he oversaw the team's "Green Initiatives", which led to RCB claiming to be the world's first carbon-neutral sports team through fan engagement.
 In 2012, he launched an online chat show called No Boundaries.
 The show was written and hosted by him, and its episodes were posted on the team's web site.
 The website show primarily featured players from the RCB cricket team.

 Later that year, he appeared as the lead presenter and judge on "The Hunt for The Kingfisher Calendar Girl 2013" on the NDTV Good Times channel.
 He made his ramp modeling debut during Lakme Fashion Week 2012 as the show stopper for designer Komal Sood.
 He followed this up by walking for designers Shantanu and Nikhil during Indian Bridal Week.

 In the latter half of 2013, Mallya was selected as one of 20 to participate in the ABC Talent Showcase, a platform and training program for aspiring talents, out of more than 7000 applicants.
 In 2014, he launched a YouTube show called Sid Sessions.

 Mallya made his feature film debut in the sex comedy film Brahman Naman directed by Q and produced by Steve Barron where he played Ronnie, a cricket-playing jock, who is rich, good-looking, and popular with girls.

+He has written a memoir titled, "If I'm Honest", about his mental health journey and a children's book titled, "Sad-Glad."